-Design managers are essentially a type of project manager working for a construction company (the main contractor) due to build a project, rather than for the initial design consultants or architects.
-They are sometimes known a design coordinators or design and build managers.
+A design manager is essentially a type of project manager working for a construction company (the main contractor) due to build a project, rather than for the initial design consultants or architects.
+Design managers are sometimes known as design coordinators or design and build managers.

 Design managers coordinate all design matters relating to a project, helping to ensure that the multi-disciplinary teams building the project work together smoothly and that everything is delivered on time and within budget.
 A design manager typically starts work on a project before construction actually begins and continues until construction is complete.